 For regulatory purposes, certain clients, which would include persons who are affiliated with the Company or are principals, such as an officer or director, and any person who is materially involved in the management of the Company, are identified as nonclients.
 In a liquidation event, amounts owed to nonclients are paid in the same priority as amounts owed to general creditors of the Company.
 These accounts are also referred to as proprietary accounts.
-As of March 31, 2021, receivables from and payables to clients included amounts from nonclients of \$4,612,859 and \$283,948,396, respectively.
+As of March 31, 2022, receivables from clients, net and payables to clients included amounts from nonclients, as defined above, of \$1,579,425 and \$355,666,974, respectively.